By: Author John Cunningham. Published: 2021/06/15 at 1:47 pm

 Storing A Snowblower Like a Pro

-Storing the snowblower correctly will ensure your machine starts next season first crank.
+Storing the snowblower correctly will ensure your machine starts next season’s first crank.
 Storage preparation isn’t difficult and only takes about an hour of your time.
 You may need to buy a few items to nail this procedure.
-You can find all the products you’ll need here on the “Snowblower maintenance tools page”.
+You can find all the products you’ll need here on the “Snowblower maintenance tools page.”

-Gas stabilizer keeps gas fresh over the storage period.
-This is top of the list for good reason.
+The gas stabilizer keeps gas fresh over the storage period.
+This is top of the list for a good reason.
 Blended gas, known as ethanol, goes stale quickly.
-When it goes stale it can congeal inside the carburetor causing damage.
+When it goes stale, it can congeal inside the carburetor, causing damage.

 Valves open and close to allow gas in and exhaust gases out.
 After shut down, it’s normal for a valve to remain open.
-This isn’t an issue for short term storage, but over the longer term, corrosion can enter the cylinder through the open valve.
+This isn’t an issue for short-term storage, but corrosion can enter the cylinder through the open valve over the longer term.